Roasted Vegetable Farro Bowl

 This post may contain affiliate links.
 Please read my disclosure policy.

 This easy one-dish meal features bold Mediterranean ingredients like eggplant, tomatoes and feta and it’s seasoned with aromatic cumin and coriander spices.
-As a former personal chef, I am all about filling the kitchen with vibrant vegetarian recipes that double as dinner and next day’s lunch!
+As a former personal chef, I am all about filling the kitchen with my vibrant vegetarian recipes that double as dinner and next day’s lunch!

 Farro is an ancient variety of wheat.
 It has a mild, nutty flavor and a pleasing textural bite.
 It’s not at all chewy and each grain keeps its shape, which is a must in a hearty vegetarian salad.